eclipse-embed-cdt/web-jekyll/pages/plugins/install-new-software.md

 ## Overview

-As a collection of features, Eclipse projects may chose to pack only a limited selection of features in the standard distributions, making all other optional.
+As a collection of features, Eclipse projects may choose to pack only a limited selection of features in the standard distributions, making all other optional.

-The user may chose to install the optional packages at any time.
+The user may choose to install the optional packages at any time.

 The first choice is what repository to work with: